 What’s a Children’s Services Council?

-You may not have heard of a Children’s Services Council before, but you’re probably very familiar with the organizations Children’s Services Councils support such as the Boys & Girls Clubs, Healthy Start Coalitions, Big Brothers/Big Sisters, Children’s Home Society and the United Way.
-Children’s Services Councils, or CSCs, are a type of government entity established by county citizens to help fund organizations that serve children and families like the ones mentioned above.
+Children’s Services Councils, or CSCs, are established by county citizens to help fund organizations that serve children and families in the county where it exists.
 They were also created to make sure these dollars are being spent wisely and invested in programs that will provide the best outcomes for the children and families within their communities.
-Their top priority is to make sure children of all ages are healthy, safe and prepared to learn.
+Each CSC is a local dedicated funding source committed to research-based programs that impact child and family outcomes with priorities defined by the community’s needs.

 Children’s Services Councils are created through the will of the people.
 They are first established by a county commission through a local ordinance.
 Voters can then approve taxing authority for a Children’s Services Council through a countywide referendum.
-Florida is the only state in the nation with laws that allow local county leaders and the residents of those counties create a special government entity that’s sole purpose is to invest in the wellbeing of children and families.
+Chapter 125.901 of Florida Statutes governs the creation and operation of CSCs.
+CSCs operate with multiple levels of accountability and are subject to the same rules and requirements that apply to city and county governments.
+By investing public dollars into local children’s programs, counties can decrease dependence on limited state and federal funds.
+Florida is the only state in the nation with laws that allow local county leaders and the residents of those counties create a special government entity that’s sole purpose is to invest in the well-being of children and families.

 There are two different kinds of Children’s Services Councils.
 A county and its residents can choose to create an independent or a dependent Children’s Services Council.
 Both are focused on funding programs for children and families.
 The biggest difference is the source of those funds.